 The question for modern organizations is no longer “Do we move to cloud?”; instead it’s “When and how do we move to cloud?”
-Some IT departments get top down imperatives to move everything to cloud, while others seize the opportunities offered by impending license renewals or the possible loss of vendor support.
+Some IT departments get top down imperatives to move everything to the cloud, while others seize the opportunities offered by impending license renewals or the possible loss of vendor support.
 Regardless of the reason, critical decisions must be made to ensure a successful transition.
 In this second part of our cloud migration series, we’ll cover the “Brand New Start” approach to cloud migration.

 Cloud Migration Roadmap